 Since all candidates are different, it could be wise to present your statement in your way.
 However, by using a paragraph format, you can detail your previous experience and the tasks you have completed, your key achievements, the skills you have gained, and the impact you have made.

 You may also choose to list your main offerings in bullet point format which can be effective since they are often concise, straight to the point, and easily digestible.

 Whichever option you go for, it is important to detail how and when you gained your experience, when you learned and applied your primary skills, and the outcome.

 1. Research the Company

-This article was originally published in January 2015.
+This article is an updated version of an earlier article originally published in January 2015.